Setup SSD/HDD and Change System/OS Disk for Windows 11/10

 - Step 3.
-Go to the Boot order section, set new disk as the boot drive and save the changes.
+Go to the Boot order section, set the new disk as the boot drive, and save the changes.

 - Step 4.
 Restart PC.

-If everything goes right, shut down computer and insert the old drive back to your computer.
-Restart it atain.
+If everything goes right, shut down the computer and insert the old drive back into your computer.
+Restart it again.

 2. How do I move Windows 10 to a new SSD?

-The way to move Windows 10 to a new SSD is similar as the provded Method 1 on this page.
-You can safely install the SSD on your computer and run EaseUS Partition Master to execure the OS migration job.
+The way to move Windows 10 to a new SSD is similar to the provided Method 1 on this page.
+You can safely install the SSD on your computer and run EaseUS Partition Master to execute the OS migration job.